 The bank turned to Contextor SAS, the European leader in applications’ assistants.
 They entrusted Contextor with the installation of this new capacity of on-the-go contract creation, as well as the realization of data migration between heterogeneous numerical universes.

-This included, on the one hand, the creation of wizards to automate business administration processes, and put an end to the error-prone risks related to dullness and slownesses of the manual data entry and re-entry.
+This included, on the one hand, the creation of robots to automate business administration processes, and put an end to the error-prone risks related to dullness and slownesses of the manual data entry and re-entry.

 The Contextor Solution